previsionio/prevision-python/docs/source/getting_started.rst

 Prevision.io's SDK allows to deploy a usecase's models.
 Deployed models are made available for unit and bulk prediction through apis.
 Then you can follow the usage of a model and the evolution of its input features distribution.

-You first need to enable the deployment of a model from its usecase_version:

 .. code-block:: python

-    # enable deployment for the best model
+    # retrieve the best model
     uc_best_model = usecase_version.best_model
-    uc_best_model.enable_deploy()

     # deploy the usecase model
     usecase_deployment = project.create_usecase_deployment(